Grace Crowley: Career

-The National Gallery of Australia held a solo exhibition of her work in December 2006 to May 2007 called Grace Crowley - Being Modern.
-Crowley is represented by Australian National Gallery, Art Gallery of New South Wales, National Gallery of Victoria.
+The National Gallery of Australia held a solo exhibition of her work in December 2006 to May 2007 called Grace Crowley – Being Modern.
+Crowley is represented in the National Gallery of Australia, Art Gallery of New South Wales, National Gallery of Victoria.

 Death

-Crowley died at her home in Manly, New South Wales on 21 April 1979 aged 89.
-She left a small body of works, 3 of which are held permanently in the Cruther's Collection of Womens Art in the University of Western Australia.
+Crowley died at her home in Manly, New South Wales, on 21 April 1979 aged 89.
+She left a small body of works, three of which are held permanently in the Cruthers Collection of Women's Art in the University of Western Australia.